We're using unmanned aircraft for utility operations

 We understand some people may have concerns about privacy, a concern we take very seriously.
 In addition to complying with federal regulations, we have strict company operating standards to define how we collect, use, and store all visual images.

-What types of projects do the Hawaiian Electric Companies plan to use UAS for?
+What types of projects do Hawaiian Electric plan to use UAS for?

 - Assess equipment in remote areas that are difficult and dangerous to reach on foot.